ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 DMol
 ~~~~

-Converts a DMol trajectory to a HDF trajectory.
+Converts a DMol trajectory to an MDT trajectory.

 Inputs: